LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

 ## 1.2 Play games to open ##

-- Visit the item page of the city you were born?
-Does it exist?
-What kind of information does it show you?
+- Visit the Wikipedia page of the city you were born in two languages of you choice (you can choose different language version in the left side of a Wikipedia page) and look the size of the population.
+Are the numbers the same in the different language?
+Visit the item in Wikidata.

 ## 1.3 Relationship with other wiki projects ##
 - Link from Wikipedia to Wikidata